jun7/wyebadblock/README.md

 [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
 Of course the adblock uses 80M but not gain.

-Don't worry, wyeb wills quit automatically when there is no client and 30 secs past.
+Don't worry, wyebab wills quit automatically when there is no client and 30 secs past.

 ## usage: